payatu/iBugBazaar/README.md

 Whether you're a security enthusiast, developer, beginner exploring the mobile pentesting arena, or a professional looking to hone your skills, iBugBazaar has something for everyone on the mobile pentesting learning curve.

 ## 🤔What's in for me?
-iBugBazaar offers a wide range of vulnerabilities, from  Arbitrary file write to authentication bypass, Patching the app binary and limit bypass, — we've got a lot of things covered.
+iBugBazaar offers a wide range of vulnerabilities, from  Arbitrary webview exploitation, authentication bypass, Patching the app binary and limit bypass, Runtime Manipulation — we've got a lot of things covered.

 ## 🤓Never-Ending Learning
 What's more exciting?
 Stay in sync with the evolving landscape!
 BugBazaar regularly updates with fresh vulnerabilities and captivating challenges.
 Stay vigilant, stay ahead!
 Get Started Today!